jmjoy/async-wg/README.md

          });
      }

-     // Wait for done count is equal to done count. wg.await;
+     // Wait for done count is equal to add count. wg.await;
  }
  ```